XCalibre Loader

 Delegates will achieve the following objectives:

-• Thoroughly analyse and interpret financial statements
+• Analyse and interpret financial statements with confidence

-• Identify proper tools to forecasting
+• Identify appropriate tools and methods for financial forecasting

 Training Approach